wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

     ### Workshop Configuration File

+    You'll need the project connection string to connect the agent app to the Azure AI Foundry project.
+You can find this string in the Azure AI Foundry portal in the Overview page for your Project `agent-workshop` (look in the Project details section).

+    === "Python"

         Create the workshop configuration file with the following command:

-    ```
+        ```bash
         cp src/workshop/.env.sample src/workshop/.env
         ```

         Then edit the file `src/workshop/.env` to provide the Project Connection String.

-You can find this string in the AI Foundry portal in the Overview page for your Project `agent-project` (look in the Project details section).
+    === "C#"

+        1. Open a new terminal window in VS Code.
+        2. Run the following command to set the C# project path $CSHARP_PROJECT_PATH variable:

+            ```bash
+            CSHARP_PROJECT_PATH="src/csharp/workshop/AgentWorkshop.Client/AgentWorkshop.Client.csproj"
+            ```
+        3. Run the following command to set the [ASP.NET Core safe secret](https://learn.microsoft.com/aspnet/core/security/app-secrets){:target="_blank"} for the project connection string:

+            !!! warning "Replace `<your_project_connection_string>` with the actual connection string"

+            ```bash
+            dotnet user-secrets set "ProjectConnectionString" "<your_project_connection_string>" --project "$CSHARP_PROJECT_PATH"
+            ```

+        4. Run the following command to set the [ASP.NET Core safe secret](https://learn.microsoft.com/aspnet/core/security/app-secrets){:target="_blank"} for the model deployment name:

+            ```bash
+            dotnet user-secrets set "Azure:ModelName" "gpt-4o" --project "$CSHARP_PROJECT_PATH"
+            ```